wearefrank/ladybug/CONTRIBUTING.md

 ### Starting ladybug-frontend with NodeJS

 You are referred to the build scripts in `package.json`.
-They show the arious options to start ladybug-frontend and/or its Cypress tests.
+They show the various options to start ladybug-frontend and/or its Cypress tests.

 Please note that the right version of `proxy.conf.json` has to be used.
 This file redirect HTTP calls done by ladybug-frontend so that the backend is reached on the right URL.
 For working with ladybug-test-webapp, file `ladybug-frontend/src/proxy.conf.json` works fine.
 If Ladybug is used as part of the Frank!Framework, then use `ladybug-frontend/src/proxy.ff.conf.json`.
 This has been taken care of in the startup scripts of `package.json`.
 Yet another version of `proxy.conf.json` is used in the CI/CD, because a different port is used then.